idenhan/react-counter/README.md

 # Counter App

 A simple counter app.
-This project was built with using bootstrap and react class components.
+This project was built with using bootstrap and class components in React.

 ## Available Scripts